tnir/codestream/vscode/README.md

 # Help & Feedback

 Check out the [user guide](https://docs.newrelic.com/docs/codestream/) for more information on getting started with New Relic CodeStream.
 Please follow [@newrelic](http://twitter.com/newrelic) for product updates and to share feedback and questions.
-You can also email us at codestream@newrelic.com.
+You can also [contact support](https://support.newrelic.com).